-The University of Utah's policy on security of and access to campus facilities can be found in the Regulations Library at Policies 1-011(III)(B), 3-113, 3-234, 4-005 (located at: http://regulations.utah.edu/general/1-011.php) and in Procedure P1-011(III)(B) (located at: http://regulations.utah.edu/general/procedures/P1-011A.php).
+The University of Utah's policy on security of and access to campus facilities can be found in the Regulations Library at Policies 1-011(III)(B), 3-113, 3-234, 4-005 (located at: regulations.utah. edu/general/1-011.php) and in Procedure P1-011(III)(B) (located at: regulations.utah.edu/general/ procedures/P1-011A.php).
 The University of Utah manages building access according to the building type and purpose and considers security in maintenance of campus facilities.

 University Policy 4-005 addresses the use and security of University property.
 The policy provides that administrative, college, and departmental offices of the University generally are open to the public from 8:00 a.m. to 5:00 p.m., Monday through Friday, and that certain offices and departments are open at other times to meet particular needs.
 The majority of buildings at the University are secured when not open to the public.
 The Department of Public Safety is responsible for locking and unlocking building entrance doors at specified times each day.
 See Policy 3-234.
 The Department remotely locks some buildings, while others are physically locked by the security staff.
 Random foot patrols of buildings on campus are made by security personnel and police officers.
-Under Policy 4-005, the Security Officer will investigate night use of all buildings to ascertain whether persons in the buildings are so authorized.
+Under Policy 4-005, the Security Officer will investigate so authorized.